flexera-public/optima-tools/flexera/README.md

 ## Data Generation

-- The same-named .js files in the data folder were used to generate the demo data and can be modified and used to generate new data as needed.
+- The `./update_demo_data.rb` file is used to generate the demo data.
+Demo data is stored in the `./flexera/data` directory.
-- The update_all.sh bash script in the data folder can be run to update the demo data all at once.
-This script requires that the user have node.js installed so that the node command can be used to run the scripts.
+- This script runs automatically on a weekly cadence via Github actions and stores the updated demo data in the `task/update-cco-demo-data` branch.
+This branch is where the policies pull the data from.